 The drug sector accounted for approximately 10% of the market since 1980.
 Figure 2.7, below, shows the estimates for the entire sector along with an estimate for prescription drugs.
-The estimates from 1990 to 1993 approximate those produced by CMS.
-All estimates after that time are provided by CADSR.
 Prescription drugs are expected to account for 70% of the prescription drugs and other medical non-durables account, while its share of the entire sector increases from 10% to 12%.